What are IVF success rates, and what patients should know

 – How do you define success and support patients throughout treatment?

-Another common question patients ask is how many embryos are transferred during IVF and how this affects IVF success rates.
+Another common question patients ask is how many embryos are transferred during IVF and how this affects IVF outcomes.
+Advances in embryo culture, genetic testing, and laboratory techniques now allow many patients to achieve strong pregnancy and live-birth outcomes with a single embryo.

 Why personalized fertility care matters more than any single number